kayacihan/fullstack-url-shortener-mongo-node-react/README.md

         ```bash
         sudo docker-compose up
         ```
-        If you have cache issues, You can try this command
+        below command can be tried, if any cache issues on docker-compose and  `sudo docker-compose up` can be re-run.
         ```bash
         docker-compose down -v --rmi "all"
         ```
     * #### run manually

-        You should have a local MongoDB server or [Mongo Atlas](#MongoDB-Atlas-setting) and MONGO_DB_URL should be modified in the `.env` file.
+        While using Local MongoDB  or [Mongo Atlas](#MongoDB-Atlas-setting), `MONGO_DB_URL` should be modified in the `.env` file.

         - run api